bitoollearner/bilearner-ds-lab/yahoo-finance/readme.md

-# 📊 Microsoft Fabric Data Engineering Project – Yahoo Finance Stock Lakehouse
+# 📊 Microsoft Fabric Data Engineering Project – Yahoo Finance Stock

 This project is a **production-grade, end-to-end data engineering solution** built on **Microsoft Fabric**.
 It automates the ingestion, transformation, and curation of stock market and financial data from **Yahoo Finance**, structured using a **Medallion architecture (Bronze → Silver → Gold)** and served via **Lakehouse tables** and **SQL Database**.